okonomiyaki3000/grunt-joomla-packager/README.md

       // Task-specific options go here.
     },
     your_target: {
+        options: {
             // Target-specific file lists and/or options go here.
-    },
-  },
+        }
+    }
+  }
 });
 ```